- "Grotesque I"

 “Oh, I see.”

-So, amongst the many Baroque Shops, it was simply a coincidence that Ruby came to mine – maybe.
+So out of all the Baroque Shops out there, it was just a coincidence that Ruby came to mine… probably.

-“No. She was a victim of one of the Grotesque Murders.”
+“No. She became a victim of the Splatter Killings.”

 “Meg was killed by a monster.”